PanthonImem/CS1951a-BlogPost/README.md

  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/tokenized.jpg">
 </p>

-We also try plotting the one-hot of tokenized categories of pages to see if there are distinct clusterings, but the graph shows that there is not.
+We also plotted this one-hot of tokenized categories hoping for distinct clusterings.
+The graph is shown below.

 <p align="center">
  <img src="https://raw.githubusercontent.com/PanthonImem/CS1951a-BlogPost/master/Photos/tokenized_plot.jpg" width="450">
 </p>

+ We might be able to improve Nearest Neighbor Search by adding weights to similar words.
+Apart from NNS, we plan to use the categories property provided by Wikipedia to classify people into groups.
+Possibly, we can present common features of pages that have high views by exploring the categories.